vitorstabile/python-questions-answers/README.md

 298. Write a function to calculate the Fibonacci series.
 299. Implement a function to flatten a nested list.
 300. Write a function to count the occurrences of each character in a string.
-More on Libraries
-301. What is the purpose of the datetime module?
-302. How do you perform date arithmetic in Python?
-303. What is the use of the time module?
-304. How do you format dates in Python?
-305. What is the difference between strptime() and strftime()?
 Final Set of Questions
 306. How do you implement a simple web scraper?
 307. What are some libraries used for web scraping?